daved/conch/cmd/conchtestdata/README.md

 # conchtestdata

-    // see github.com/daved/conch0
+    // see github.com/daved/conch

-conchtestdata generates files for processing by the conch0 command.
+conchtestdata generates files for processing by the conch command.

      Available flags:
     	-dir string